top of page

 - Maurice Merleau - Ponty

-Embodied existence
+Embodied Existence

-Relationships are central to living and our navigation of these impact our entire wellbeing.
-It is often alongside the other that we come to know ourselves.
-Coming together in therapy enables communication, can restore trust, and establish deeper understanding.
-From this foundation we can work to grow and change individually and together.
+Coming together in therapy enables communication, restores trust, and establishes deeper understanding.
+From this foundation, we can grow and change—both individually and together.

 “The body is to be compared, not to a physical object, but rather to a work of art”